musicglue/mongoid_silo/README.md

-# Mongoid::Silo
+# MongoidSilo

-Mongoid Silo creates and transparently manages static representations of a model - e.g. for creating Feeds or other diverse datastructures.
+MongoidSilo creates and transparently manages static representations of a model - e.g. for creating Feeds or other diverse datastructures.

 It's pretty opinionated, and thus must be awesome.
 It requires the latest Mongoid and Sidekiq, mainly because they are both awesome, secondly because it uses them.